mulesoft/data-weave-tutorial/src/main/docs/6 - Functions/6.4 - Infix notation/description.md

 ```
 ---

-In this case, the Array if filtered on whether or not is odd, then filtered on whether or not the number is greater than 3.
+In this case, the Array is filtered on whether or not is odd, then filtered on whether or not the number is greater than 3.

 > Notice the additional parentheses around the first lambda.
 The parenthesis around the lambdas help DataWeave determine where the lambda starts and ends.

 ## Exercise:

-Filter this given array to just contain only numbers that are multiples of 5 using a lambda with infix notation.
+Filter this given array to contain only numbers that are multiples of 5 using a lambda with infix notation.

 ---
 #### Input: